Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Abstract

 \section{Abstract}

-We consider Markov decision processes (MDPs) with specifications given as B\"uchi (liveness) objectives.
-We consider the problem of computing the set of \emph{almost-sure} winning vertices from where the objective can be ensured with probability~1.
+We consider Markov decision processes (MDPs) with specifications given as B\"uchi (liveness) objectives, and examine the problem of computing the set of \emph{almost-sure} winning vertices such that the objective can be ensured with probability $1$ from these vertices.
 We study for the first time the average case complexity of the classical algorithm for computing the set of almost-sure winning vertices for MDPs with B\"uchi objectives.
 Our contributions are as follows: First, we show that for MDPs with constant out-degree the expected number of iterations is at most logarithmic and the average case running time is linear (as compared to the worst case linear number of iterations and quadratic time complexity).
 Second, for the average case analysis over all MDPs we show that the expected number of iterations is constant and the average case running time is linear (again as compared to the worst case linear number of iterations and quadratic time complexity).
-Finally we also show that given that all MDPs are equally likely, the probability that the classical algorithm requires more than constant number of iterations is exponentially small.
+Finally we also show that when all MDPs are equally likely, the probability that the classical algorithm requires more than a constant number of iterations is exponentially small.